divonlan/genozip/docs/genozip.rst

 .. include:: opt-quiet.rst
 .. include:: opt-threads.rst

 .. option:: -B, --vblock number.
 Set the maximum size of data (between 1 and 2048 in megabytes) of the textual input data that a thread processes at any given time.
-By default genozip sets this value dynamically based on the characateristics of the file and it is reported in --show-stats.
+By default genozip sets this value dynamically based on the characateristics of the file and it is reported in --show-stats (but capped at 32MB on Windows and MacOS).
 Smaller values will result in faster subsetting with genocat --regions and --grep.
 Larger values will result in better compression.
 Note that memory consumption of both genozip and genounzip is linear with the vblock value used for compression.

                      |